 Best Practices For Using Crypto Indicators

 - Do not solely rely on indicators.
 Indicators provide suggestions, not facts – and are open to interpretation.
 These are useful trading tools, but they are not 100% reliable.
 Novices are particularly prone to falsely interpreting trading signals.
+To increase the probability of successful crypto trades, combine indicators with key support and resistance levels, or use Fibonacci retracements on crypto swing positions.

 - Use multiple indicators.
 Although indicators will never be completely accurate, they will always work more efficiently in tandem.
 As different tools measure different market metrics, combining multiple indicators can help confirm (or reject) trends and trading opportunities.